-If salespersons are not clear on the difference and if sales teams do not agree on it, then sales is ad hoc, pipelines are questionable, and sales forecast is erroneous.
+If salespersons are not clear on the difference(s) and sales teams do not agree on the same, then sales are ad hoc, pipelines questionable, and sales forecasts erroneous.

-“Once a lead is qualified, it is “converted” into an opportunity and enters the opportunity pipeline or funnel.”
+Once a lead is qualified, it is “converted” into an opportunity and enters the opportunity pipeline or funnel.

 Suspects may not be interested in what you have to offer whereas prospects make their interest evident.

 Through an analysis called #BANT, sales teams “qualify” prospects or leads.
 BANT stands for Budget, Authority, Need, and Timeline.

 If and only if all the answers to these questions are a “yes,” then the lead or prospect is said to be qualified.

 Lead Conversion into Opportunity

-Once a lead is qualified, it is “converted” into an opportunity and enters the opportunity pipeline or funnel.
-Opportunities are what sales teams pursue towards deal closures in the latter part of the sales process.
+Once a lead is qualified, it is “converted” or "upgraded" into an opportunity and enters the opportunity pipeline or funnel, the latter part of the sales process.

 The overall marketing and sales conversion process thus has two parts.
 In the first part, leads are converted into opportunities.
 In the second, opportunities into closures and customers.

-Leads → Opportunities or Deals → Customers
+Leads (Suspects → Prospects) → Opportunities or Deals → Customers